 Migrating PostgreSQL cluster hosts to a different availability zone

-Managed Service for PostgreSQL cluster hosts reside in availability zones Yandex Cloud.
-To move hosts from one availability zone to another:
+Managed Service for PostgreSQL cluster hosts reside in Yandex Cloud availability zones.
+To migrate hosts from one availability zone to another, do the following:

 -